 - The legal framework of the State to which would be communicated the information, including the "personal information protection principles" applicable in this State.

 Then, only if the PIA establishes that the jurisdictions to which the information will be sent offers "adequate protection," the transfer may be allowed.
 Whether or not a jurisdiction offers adequate protection is to be assessed, "in light of generally recognized principles regarding the protection of personal information."

 Finally, the transfer is conditional on the conclusion of a written agreement, which should take into account the results of the PIA.
 If both parties agreed upon some terms in order to mitigate the risks identified in the PIA, those should appear in this agreement.
 Those same principles are applicable when an organization entrusts a person or body outside of Québec with collecting, using, communicating or keeping personal information on his behalf.

 The Alberta PIPA explicitly imposes obligations on organizations that use service providers outside of Canada to collect, use, disclose or store personal information.
 Organizations are obligated to notify individuals that they will be transferring individuals' personal information to a service provider outside the country, and to include information on outsourcing practices in the organization's policies.

-The OPC ultimately concluded that its guidelines for processing personal data across borders will remain unchanged.
+The OPC provides guidelines for processing personal data across borders.